CBonnell/draft-housley-asn1-layman-guide/draft-housley-asn1-layman-guide.md

 any signatures or MACs based on the name using the DER encoding, rather than the definite-length encoding, otherwise recipients will not be able to verify the data.

+# IANA Considerations

+This document has no IANA actions.

+# Security Considerations

+TODO Security

+# Acknowledgments

+{:numbered="false"}

 TODO acknowledge.